-The Victorian era (1837 – 1901) has become synonymous with progression, innovation, and rapid social change.
-The Iiterary scene was much the same.
-Following the theatrical plots of the Gothic period, the Victorians became obsessed with dark and twisted stories filled with suspense, murder, mystery, and mayhem.
-Arthur Conan Doyle’s legendary Sherlock Holmes, the man with the deer stalker hat and pipe could solve the unsolvable by applying his own unique brand of deductive logic akin to methods used in modern day forensic science.
+The Victorian era (1837 – 1901) has become synonymous with progression, innovation, and rapid social change – and the literary scene was much the same.
+Following on from the theatrical plots of the Gothic period, the Victorians became obsessed with dark and twisted stories filled with murder, suspense and mystery, but they also wanted answers.
+Arthur Conan Doyle’s legendary detective with the deer stalker hat and pipe could solve the unsolvable by applying his own unique brand of deductive logic akin to methods used in modern day forensic science.